ThingLabsIo/ThingLabsIo.github.io/pages/photon-lab001.md

 {% highlight javascript %}
-// Define the Jonny Five and Particle-IO variables var five = require("johnny-five");
-var particle = require("particle-io");
+// Define the Jonny Five and Particle-IO variables var five = require ("johnny-five"); var Particle = require("particle-io");

+// Set up the access credentials for Particle and Azure var token = process.env.PARTICLE_KEY || 'YOUR PARTICLE ACCESS TOKEN HERE'; var deviceId = process.env.PHOTON_ID || 'YOUR PARTICLE PHOTON DEVICE ID/ALIAS HERE';

+// Define the pin that is connected to the LED var LEDPIN = 'D7';

+// Create a Johnny Five board instance to represent your Particle Photon.
+// Board is simply an abstraction of the physical hardware, whether it is
-// Define the Johnny Five board as your Particle Photon var board = new five.Board({
+// a Photon, Arduino, Raspberry Pi or other boards. var board = new five.Board({
-  io: new particle({
+	io: new Particle({
-    token: process.env.PARTICLE_KEY || 'YOUR API KEY HERE',
-    deviceId: process.env.PARTICLE_DEVICE || 'YOUR DEVICE ID OR ALIAS HERE' })
+		token: token,
+		deviceId: deviceId
+	})
 });
-// Define the pin that is connected to the LED var LEDPIN = "D7";
 {% endhighlight %}

 In this code you define four variables that you will be working with:

 1. <code>five</code> - represents the Johnny Five framework capabilities, which provide a type of object model for working with boards like Arduino and Particle.
-2. <code>particle</code> - represents the Particle IO framework capabilities which exposes the specifics of the Particle boards inclusing the Core and the Photon.
+2. <code>Particle</code> - represents the Particle IO framework capabilities which exposes the specifics of the Particle boards inclusing the Core and the Photon.
+3. <code>LEDPIN</code> - a variable that references pin D7, which you will connected the LED to.
-3. <code>board</code> - a representation of the physical board you are using.
+4. <code>board</code> - a representation of the physical board you are using.
 This is created by specifying the Spark board and passing in the Particle Cloud API token and the device ID.
-4. <code>LEDPIN</code> - a variable that references pin D7, which you will connected the LED to.

 Now that the objects are created, you can get to the meat of the application.
 Johnny-Five provides a board 'ready' construct that makes a callback when the board is on, initialized and ready for action.
 Inside the ananymous callback function is where your application code executes (this function is invoked when the board is ready for use).